yaph/charla/README.md

 * Chat sessions are saved as markdown files in the user's documents directory when ending a chat.
 * Prompt history is saved and previously entered prompts are auto-suggested.
 * Mode switching between single-line and multi-line input without interruption to your chat session.
+* Store your default user preferences in a settings file.
+* Provide a system prompt for a chat session.

 ## Configuration